bcorey/blogr/README.md

 ## Configuration

-Edit `blogr.toml` to configure your blog:
+Edit `blogr.toml` to configure your site:

 ```toml
 [blog]